-On March 29, 2021, the Corporation adopted a new omnibus long term incentive plan (the "Omnibus Incentive Plan"), which was approved by the shareholders of the Corporation on May 5, 2021.
-The Omnibus Incentive Plan is a long-term incentive plan that permits the grant of PSUs, RSUs, Options and other security based awards to officers, employees and certain service providers of the Corporation and its affiliates.
-See Appendix A - Description of Long-Term Equity Incentive Plans - Omnibus Incentive Plan for a description of the Omnibus Incentive Plan.
+On March 29, 2021, the Corporation adopted the 2021 Omnibus Incentive Plan, which was approved by the shareholders of the Corporation on May 5, 2021.
+The 2021 Omnibus Incentive Plan is a long-term incentive plan that permits the grant of PSUs, RSUs, Options and other security based awards to officers, employees and certain service providers of the Corporation and its affiliates.
+See Matters to be Acted Upon at the Meeting - Approval of Unallocated Options, Rights and Other Entitlements under the 2024 Omnibus Incentive Plan and Appendix B - Description of Long-Term Equity Incentive Plans - 2024 Omnibus Incentive Plan for a description of the 2024 Omnibus Incentive Plan.